Vidya Balan: Streaming films (2020–present)

-Vidya will next feature alongside Pratik Gandhi in an as-yet untitled romantic comedy and reunite with Anu Menon for a murder mystery film titled Neeyat.
+Vidya led an ensemble cast in Anu Menon's murder mystery Neeyat (2023), which marked her first film to receive a theatrical release since Mission Mangal in 2019, and was again produced by Malhotra.
+She has said that unlike the usual portrayal of detectives as flamboyant, including her own in Bobby Jasoos, her character in Neeyat was "quirky, socially awkward and unusual".
+In an unfavourable review, Scroll.in's Nandini Ramnath termed both the film and Vidya's performance "serviceable".
+The film had minuscule box-office earnings.
+The following year, Vidya and Pratik Gandhi played an unhappily married couple in the romantic comedy Do Aur Do Pyaar; it marked her first film release since the pandemic to not be produced by Malhotra, and a reunion with Tumhari Sulu producer Atul Kasbekar.
+An adaptation of the 2017 film The Lovers, it failed to find a wide audience theatrically despite positive reviews.

+After rejecting Anees Bazmee's offer to feature in the 2022 comedy horror sequel Bhool Bhulaiyaa 2, Vidya agreed to star in the third instalment Bhool Bhulaiyaa 3 (2024) particularly due to her desire to work alongside Madhuri Dixit.
+Reviewers for The Hindu and Mint bemoaned how both Vidya and Dixit were underutilised in the film.
+Bhool Bhulaiyaa 3 marked a commercial resurgence for the actress, earning ₹4.17 billion worldwide to rank as the second highest-grossing Hindi film of 2024 and Vidya's highest-grossing release.

 Personal life and off-screen work

 The mass media has often speculated about a romantic relationship between Vidya and her co-actors, but she has strongly denied these reports.
 In 2009, Vidya was involved in a controversy when she mentioned a previous relationship in which "caustic remarks" were made at her due to her weight.
 She said, "If someone who matters to you takes you down, it can break you.
 That someone whose approval mattered to me started to constantly find faults with me.
 At that point of time, it was important to walk away from that relationship."
 Though she refused to name the person, tabloid reports suggested that she was referring to Shahid Kapoor (her co-star in Kismat Konnection).
 Kapoor, however, denied the allegations.
 During an interview in May 2012, Vidya announced that she was dating Siddharth Roy Kapur, the CEO of UTV Motion Pictures.
 On 14 December 2012, the couple were married in a private ceremony in Bandra, Mumbai.

 Vidya is trained in Carnatic music and briefly studied the dance forms of Bharatnatyam and Kathak.
 Regarding her religious affiliations, Vidya said, "I am a person with a lot of faith and I have conversations [with God] all the time but I am not so religious in the conventional, organised sense".
 She practices vegetarianism and was listed as "India's hottest vegetarian" in polls conducted by PETA in 2011 and 2012.
 Her weight fluctuations over the years have been the subject of substantial media coverage in India.